akveo/react-native-ui-kitten-demo-app/README.md

 # React native demo app

 Customizable demo app with some commonly used components developed in [react-native-ui-kitten](https://github.com/akveo/react-native-ui-kitten/).
+Available in 3 editions you're able to switch between: Classic iOS, Blur and Material!

 App made with :heart: by [Akveo team](http://akveo.com/).